Asha-Empire/Game-Story/README.md

 #### 2041...

 Different companies from the UK, EU, USA, Japan, Mexico, India, Russia, Brazil and China started mining on the Mars.
-Consortium of US, EU and Chinese firms began building the first **Martian Spaceship Industries (MSI)** factory.
+Consortium of US, EU and Chinese firms began building the first **Martian Spaceship Industries (MSI)** factory on Mars.

 #### 2043...